frePPLe/frepple/doc/installation-guide/docker-container.rst

     * | /var/log/apache2:
       | Log files of the web server.

-    * | /etc/apache2:
-      | Configuration files of the web server.

 * The **entry point** of the container can be customized by placing files in the folder /etc/frepple/entrypoint.d